energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/issuance-exchange.md

 Sample Exchange Definition for issuance.

-Use case:

-1. Holder needs to prove control over DID, thus exchange definition of type `DIDAuth` is required.
+Use case: The Holder is required to prove control over DID, thus exchange definition of type `DIDAuth` is required.

 ```json
 {